PierrePetite/car-dashboard-home-assistant/README.md

   <h3 align="center">Car Dashboard</h3>

   <p align="center">
-    An easy way to showcase your cars data.
+    An easy way to showcase your cars data with some beautiful mushroom-cards.
     <br />

   </p>